 If, as you read the above list of cognitive distortions, you begin to feel that one or more of them applied to you, this is not necessarily a bad or unusual thing.
 As mentioned above, everyone can engage in this kind of automatic thinking.
 It's not good that we get caught up in negative and false thoughts, but it is good to realize when we tend to do it.
 Now you can begin the work of correcting these destructive thought patterns, and, consequently, begin to feel better.

 How can you do this?
 You can always start by conducting an internet search.
 You'll come up with informative resources on cognitive distortions, cognitive distortions worksheets, and cognitive distortions handouts.

-Online CBT continues to show efficacy in supporting people who are going through a number of challenges related to cognitive distortions, disempowered thought patterns, and other mental health conditions.
+Online CBT continues to show efficacy in supporting people who are going through several challenges related to cognitive distortions, disempowered thought patterns, and other mental health conditions.
 Recent research has evaluated the effects of internet-delivered CBT compared to face-to-face CBT for depression and found that online CBT is at least as effective as face-to-face CBT.
 If you’re curious to learn about how others have achieved success through online therapy platforms like BetterHelp, consider reading some of the reviews below from satisfied participants.